 An Edinburgh International Festival event

-The work is presented as an installation, with three large screens and music recorded by the Royal Scottish National Orchestra.
+Commissioned by Creative Scotland, the 12-minute work is presented as an installation, with three large screens and music recorded by the Royal Scottish National Orchestra.